noplacenoaddress/RNMnetwork/Part 3 - Crimes deaths and laws against them/3 - Victims of persecution genocide.md

 The points the AI organization declare are true, but not the companies versus.
 Those companies are in reality clients of the remote neural monitoring facility that I describe in part one.
 The demand speak about a compensation of 2.3 **Trillions** [[22]](https://en.wikipedia.org/wiki/Trillion) dollars.

 > *The "Illuminati" facility is headed by Francesca nephew of an Italian hero of the second world war.
 And she is the real person to denunciate.*

+In reality the center of the entire operation is the return of Fascism at international scale.
+This is the true.